jnozzi/cocoadev.com/SiteContent/General/WhereToFindRealDictionaries.markdown

-I'm looking for dictionaries to transform them into [[NSDictionary]] or [[NSArray]] objects.
+I'm looking for dictionaries to transform them into General/NSDictionary or General/NSArray objects.
 If they can be found already formatted, it's even better.
 Does anyone know where I can find this ?
 I want to make a prog that can verify if a certain word exists.
 Also, if possible, a french list of words.
 In fact, as many languages as possible...

 -- Trax